 We are exposed to market risk in the ordinary course of our business.
 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
-Our market risk exposure is primarily a result of fluctuations in foreign currency exchange rates and interest rates and inflation.
-We do not hold or issue financial instruments for trading purposes.
+Our market risk exposure is primarily a result of fluctuations in foreign currency exchange rates and inflation.